dippy2214/Vector3-Library/README.md

 # Vector3 Library
- this project is a custom version of unity's vector3 library, for me to learn how to make and use libraries
+ this project is my own recreation of unity's vector3 library, for me to learn about how to make and link against C++ libraries